pushkin-consortium/pushkin/docs/packages/pushkin-api.md

      .catch(console.error);
 ```

 The first line imports the API and the following three create an api.
-After executing `api.init()`, the message queue will be connected and if it succeeds, the Promise it returned will be resolved and the controllers that users build will be loaded and used as the middleware by the Express App.
-Finally when the ```start()``method is called, the Express App will listen to the given port, and the server starts.
-The port is default to ``3000``` and the amqpAddress is default to `amqp://localhost:5672`.
+After executing `api.init()`, the message queue will be connected.
+If the promise returned by `api.init()` is resolved, the controllers that users build will be loaded and used as the middleware by the Express App.
+Finally, when the `start()` method is called, the Express App will listen to the given port, and the server will start.
+The port defaults to `3000` and the `amqpAddress` defaults to `amqp://localhost:5672`.

-The Core-API part‘s main jobs are taking the controllers the developers build, using it in Express App, and starting the server.
-The processes are quite standardized.
-When developers finish their design of controllers, they can require the controllers as modules then use `usePushkinController()` method to actually use the controllers in their server.
-Pushkin will take charge of packaging the custom experiments.
+The core API's main jobs are taking the controllers built by the developer, using them in Express App, and starting the server.
+When developers finish designing their controllers, they can require the controllers as modules and use the `usePushkinController()` method to actually use the controllers in their server.
+Pushkin handles packaging the custom experiments.

-## init
+### init

 **Arguments:** None

 **Returns:** Promise, in which the connection to message queue is built.
 Once the connection succeeds, the Promise will be resolved and developers can define what to do next.

-## useController
+### useController

 **Arguments:**